Guru–shishya tradition: Etymology

 Guru–shishya means "succession from guru to disciple".

 Paramparā (Sanskrit: परम्परा, paramparā) literally means an uninterrupted row or series, order, succession, continuation, mediation, tradition.
 In the traditional residential form of education, the shishya remains with his or her guru as a family member and gets the education as a true learner.

 History

 In the early oral traditions of the Upanishads, the guru–shishya relationship had evolved into a fundamental component of Hinduism.
 The term "Upanishad" derives from the Sanskrit words "upa" (near), "ni" (down) and "ṣad" (to sit) — so it means "sitting down near" a spiritual teacher to receive instruction.
 The relationship between Krishna and Arjuna in the Mahabharata, and between Rama and Hanuman in the Ramayana, are examples of Bhakti.
 In the Upanishads, gurus and disciples appear in a variety of settings (e.g. a husband answering questions about immortality; a teenage boy being taught by Yama, Hinduism's Lord of Death).
 Sometimes the sages are women, and the instructions may be sought by kings.

-In the Vedas, the knowledge of Brahman (brahmavidya) is communicated from guru to shishya by oral lore.
+In the Vedas, the knowledge of Brahman (brahmavidya) is communicated from guru to shishya by oral traditon (sabda).
+Mundaka Upanishad describes receiving spiritual knowledge in verse 1.2.12: